schedutron/home-server/README.md

 Learned from multiple resources on the Internet - can't remember them all.
 To use, place all your videos in the [`static`](/static) folder run `python media_server.py`.

+Currently, this lacks a good front-end design.
+I will add them when I get time.
+In the meantime, pull requests are welcome!